Relationships

 Avoid the Clichéd Advice and Trite Comfort Phrases

-Be Ready To Talk As Much or As Little about It
+Be Ready To Talk As Much or As Little About It As She Wants

 Your friend might be happy to hold your newborn and get her “baby fix,” or have fun playing with your kids in the backyard.
 Or, it might be painful for her to see the life she doesn’t have.
 If you're going to hang out, ask her if she would like to come over to your home, or if she wants to meet somewhere else for “girl time” without the kiddos.